 Sleep Apnea Jaw Treatment

 It Is Estimated That Over 22 Million Americans Are Affected by Sleep Apnea and That You Are Not Alone.
-At Koala® Center for Sleep & TMJ Disorders, Our Expert Doctors & Medical Staff Help Patients That Are Suffering from Sleep Apnea, TMJ & Jaw Pain, and Snoring.
+At Koala® Center for Sleep and TMJ Disorders & TMJ Disorders, Our Expert Doctors & Medical Staff Help Patients That Are Suffering from Sleep Apnea, TMJ & Jaw Pain, and Snoring.
 Call Us Today at (855) 977-0400 to Schedule a Consultation.

 What health related issues can sleep apnea cause?